raspberrypilearning/mindful-meadow/en/step_2.md

 --- /task ---

-The flowers look a little dull at the moment, as they are all the same size and the same colour.
+The flowers look a little dull currently, as they are all the same size and the same colour.
 We can use a random number generator block to fix this though.

 --- task ---